knime/knime-sdk-setup/README.md

 ## SDK Setup

-This section provides step by step instructions on how to set up the KNIME Analytics Platform SDK.
+This section provides step-by-step instructions on how to set up the KNIME Analytics Platform SDK.
 These instructions assume you are using the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/) as your Git client, which is already contained in the Eclipse installation.
 However you can use any other Git client as well.

+__Note:__ In case you are on Apple Silicon (M1, M2, etc.) read the section "Apple Silicon Support" below.

 #### 1. Install Java
 * KNIME Analytics Platform uses Java 17 since version 4.6.
 In case you haven't installed the [OpenJDK 17](https://adoptium.net/), please download and install it, and then restart your computer.
   * for KNIME Analytics Platform 4.4 and 4.5, use [OpenJDK 11](https://adoptium.net/).
   * for KNIME Analytics Platform up to 4.3, use [OpenJDK 8](https://adoptium.net/).

 #### 2. Install Eclipse
 * Download and install the version 2023-03 of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2023-03/r/eclipse-ide-rcp-and-rap-developers).
 Make sure you are using at least version 2023-03, as there are compatibility issues with other versions.

   * in case you're on Apple Silicon, please still choose x86_64 for now.

 #### 3. Install Git and Git LFS
 If you plan to use the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/), you may skip this step.

 * __Git__: If you want to use Git manually (from the command line or using a [Git client](https://git-scm.com/downloads/guis/)), Git can be downloaded from [here](https://git-scm.com/downloads).
 Note: For Linux, Git should already be part of most distributions and therefore does not need to be installed.

 * __Git LFS__: Git LFS should already be part of most Git installations.
 In order to check, try running the following command: ``git lfs``.
 If the command cannot be found by the system, install Git LFS from [here](https://git-lfs.github.com/).